-Auditor's independence declaration
+Auditors independence declaration

-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this Directors' report.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this Director' report.

-This report is made in accordance with a resolution of Directors, pursuant to section 298(2)(a) of the Corporations Act 2001.
+Director's report is made in accordance with a resolution of Directors, pursuant to section 298(2)(a) of the Corporations Act 2001.